Benefits of Drink-Free Days: The Science and How to Stick

 Drink-free days aren't about deprivation.
 They're about giving your body recovery time and your brain a chance to break autopilot.

-Start with two days a week.
+Start with two days a week — a sensible practical minimum even if the CMO guidance itself uses the softer language of "several".
 Track them with an app like MyDrinkaware or the NHS Drink Free Days app if accountability helps.
 Build the evening ritual around something you genuinely enjoy drinking.
-Tell the people you drink with what you're doing, not because you need permission, but because it removes the social pressure in the moment.
+Tell the people you drink with what you're doing — not because you need permission, but because it removes the social pressure in the moment.

-Two days a week.
+Two or more days a week.
 Your liver, your brain, and your bathroom scales will notice.

 19 Mar 2026